Actindo-AG/Documentation/POS/Troubleshooting/04_ConnectRetailSuite.md

 [!!Settings](Settings)

-# Establish the RetailSuite Connection
+# Establish the RetailSuite connection

-## Error Description
+## Error description
 The RetailSuite is not connected to Venduo POS.
 The *DATA TRANSFER RETAILSUITE INVOICING* section is not displayed in the global settings.

 Follow the instructions below to establish the connection to the RetailSuite.